Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 ### 5.12.1 Game Overview

-This experiment is designed to use MediaPipe’s pose detection model to recognize key human body points (such as hands, arms, shoulders, etc.) and, based on their positions and angles, achieve real-time control of body posture.
+This experiment is designed to use MediaPipe's pose detection model to recognize key human body points (such as hands, arms, shoulders, etc.) and, based on their positions and angles, achieve real-time control of body posture.
 By detecting the posture of the hands, the robot can respond accordingly, enabling gesture-based human-robot interaction.

-The core of the experiment is to capture the user’s posture information in real time using MediaPipe’s pose detection model and map it to the robot’s motion control system.
+The core of the experiment is to capture the user's posture information in real time using MediaPipe's pose detection model and map it to the robot's motion control system.

 The process includes:

-* Using MediaPipe’s pose model to obtain the coordinates of key body points.
+* Using MediaPipe's pose model to obtain the coordinates of key body points.

 * Calculating movements (e.g., raising an arm, bending an elbow) based on changes in key point positions.

-* Mapping the user’s movements to the robot’s arm joint controls, allowing the robot to mimic the user’s actions.
+* Mapping the user's movements to the robot's arm joint controls, allowing the robot to mimic the user's actions.

-* Displaying the user’s posture and the robot’s action status in real time on the screen.
+* Displaying the user's posture and the robot's action status in real time on the screen.

 ### 5.12.2 Start and Close the Game